drush-ops/drush/README.txt

 ------------
 For Linux/Unix/Mac:
-  1. Untar the tarball into a folder outside of your web site (/path/to/drush)
+  1. Untar the tarball into a folder outside of your web site (/path/to/drush) (e.g. if drush is in your home directory, ~/drush can be used for /path/to/drush)
   2. Make the 'drush' command executable:
        $ chmod u+x /path/to/drush/drush
   3. (Optional, but recommended:) To ease the use of drush,